 Another Bay Area internet company, Yahoo, was the subject of an FTC investigation over alleged violations of Sec.
 5 of the Federal Trade Commission Act, 15 U.S.C. § 45.
 The company was accused of having its own employees post positive reviews of its apps in the iTunes Store without disclosing that they were Yahoo employees.
 This type of conflict of interest typically requires disclosure under FTC regulations.
 The FTC decided not to pursue enforcement action against Yahoo, finding that only a small number of employees were involved, that they did not receive any incentive to write the reviews, and that Yahoo did not profit from the reviews because the apps themselves were free.

 If you or your business is involved in a contract dispute or another legal matter, a knowledgeable and experienced business and commercial lawyer can advise you of your rights and help you prepare your case.
-James G. Schwartz has represented individuals and businesses throughout Northern California since 1976.
-To schedule a free and confidential consultation to discuss your case, please contact us today online or at (925) 463-1073.
+Cirrus Law PC has represented individuals and businesses throughout Northern California since 1976.
+To schedule an initial confidential consultation to discuss your case, please contact us today online or at (925) 463-1073.